 Timothy Adès is a translator-poet who tends to use rhyme and metre.
 Born in 1941, he learnt to write Latin and Greek verse at school, took a classical degree, and studied international business.
 Later, he started to translate poetry from modern languages.
 His award-winning version of Jean Cassou's 33 Sonnets of the Resistance appeared in 2002 in the Arc Visible Poets series.
 Victor Hugo's How to be a Grandfather appeared in 2002 (Complete Edition 2012) from Hearing Eye.
 Homer in Cuernavaca by Alfonso Reyes won the TLS Premio Valle-Inclán Prize, 2001, and Hugo's Moscow, Waterloo, St Helena the John Dryden Prize in 2003.
 Versions of Brecht, Desnos, Louise Labé and many others have appeared in journals.
-A substantial volume of Desnos is due, and a second volume of Cassou was published in 2008.
-This is a translator-poet who likes to recite.
+In 2017, Arc Publications published his translation of Robert Desnos, Surrealist, Lover, Resistant.

 Recent books are Florentino and the Devil by Alberto Arvelo Torrealba (Venezuela) and Loving by Will: Shakespeare's sonnets rewritten without using letter E. Timothy runs a bookstall of translated poetry.